Gender Pay Gap Reporting Dashboard

 Employers can take several actions to foster more gender equality in the workplace, especially when it comes to pay.

-- BITC members can download our Gender Pay Gap Toolkits or attend one of our Gender Pay Gap Reporting Workshops.
+- Download our Gender Pay Gap Toolkits or attend one of our Gender Pay Gap Reporting Workshops.

 Going beyond gender

 The gender pay gap is one of the clearest examples of how far we have to go before we have truly equitable workplaces, but it is not the only one.
-Data shows stubborn gaps in pay between different ethnicities2.
-There is also evidence of a gap between heterosexual and LGBTQ+ employees3; while persistent differences according to socioeconomic background have been found4.
-Employers should take a wide and expansive approach to understanding and interrogating patterns in their pay structures, thinking beyond gender but also applying an intersectional lens.
+Data shows stubborn gaps in pay between different ethnicities1.
+There is also evidence of a gap between heterosexual and LGBTQ+ employees2; while persistent differences according to the socioeconomic background have been found3.
+Employers should take a wide and expansive approach to understand and interrogating patterns in their pay structures, thinking beyond gender and applying an intersectional lens.
 It is often when identities combine that the largest pay gaps can be found.
-For example, research has found the disability pay gap is significantly larger for women than men5.
+For example, research has found the disability pay gap is significantly larger for women than men4.

 Read BITC’s ethnicity pay gap toolkits: